-Manufacturers General Motors (GM) and DaimlerChrysler have decided to invest the hybrid car market to catch up with their Japanese competitor Toyota.
-The Prius model of the latter, a vehicle running on gasoline and electricity, has conquered the American public.
-Fifty-four thousand units were sold this year in the United States and 100000 is expected to be sold next year.
-Some specialists are planning a progression
+Manufacturers General Motors (GM) and DaimlerChrysler have decided to invest in the hybrid car market in order to catch up with their Japanese competitor Toyota.
+The latter's Prius model, a vehicle that runs on gasoline and electricity, has won over the American public.
+Fifty-four thousand units have been sold this year in the United States and 100000 are expected to be next year.
+Some specialists also predict a progression

-the market share of this type of automobile, which could rise from less than 1% at present to 5 to 15% in 2020.
+significant market share for this type of automobile, which could drop from less than 1% at present to 5 to 15% in 2020.

-To meet this craze, GM and DaimlerChrysler have concluded an alliance to develop, for a few hundred million dollars, a hybrid engine that they hope to market from 2007.
-This new engine will have to allow a fuel economy of about 25%, as well on highways as in city, and to equip any type of model, of the individual cars to the utilities and vans.
+To respond to this enthusiasm, GM and DaimlerChrysler have therefore entered into an alliance aimed at developing, for a few hundred million dollars, a hybrid engine that they hope to be able to market from 2007.
+This new engine should allow fuel savings of d 'approximately 25%, both on motorways and in town, and fit all types of models, from private cars to vans and vans.

 CT 14 / 12 / 04 (GM, DaimlerChrysler teaming up on hybrid)http://www.chicagotribune.com/